What is Silver Spot Price?

 Why do some dealers sell silver at spot price?

 Except when noted, spot price deals are limited to one offer per household.
 Silver bullion is a commodity product driven by market pricing.
 Dealers differentiate themselves by their customer service and pricing.
 Offering a spot price deal exposes the customer to the dealer’s customer service and pricing for additional products.
-Most of the deals on this page are incentive offers for dealers to attract new customers to expose them to their customer service and pricing with the goal of converting them into returning and repeat customers.
+Most of the deals on this page are incentive offers for dealers to attract new customers and expose them to their customer service and pricing with the goal of converting them into returning and repeat customers.

 Which is the best silver at spot price deal?

-It depends your stacking goals.
+It depends on your stacking goals.
 Many people choose to get the spot price deal from Silver Gold Bull.
 The Silver Gold Bull offer is for their custom 10 oz bar at spot price with free shipping.

 Can I buy American Silver Eagles at spot price?

-4 troy ounces of silver that includes (1) American Silver Eagle, (1) Canadian Silver Maple Leaf, (1) Generic Silver 1 oz Walking Liberty Round, (1) half ounce Walking Liberty Round and (5) 1/10th ounce fractional silver rounds.
+4 troy ounces of silver that includes (1) American Silver Eagle, (1) Canadian Silver Maple Leaf, (1) Generic Silver 1 oz Walking Liberty Round, (1) half-ounce Walking Liberty Round, and (5) 1/10th ounce fractional silver rounds.
 All of these silver bullion rounds carry a premium over silver spot price.
 However, Money Metals Exchange reduces the premium on these items and offers them at cost.
 For a limited time only, the price also includes free shipping.

 While the silver price per ounce is above silver spot price, this Silver Starter Pack is still a great deal with the premium items.
 It is limited to one purchase per customer.